A Bioresorbable Everolimus-Eluting Scaffold Versus a Metallic Everolimus-Eluting Stent IV - ABSORB IV

 Contribution To Literature:

-The ABSORB IV trial showed that Absorb BVS is noninferior to cobalt-chromium-based Xience DES at 30 days for cardiovascular outcomes in fairly simple lesion types, with lower acute procedural success.
+The ABSORB IV trial showed that Absorb BVS is noninferior to cobalt-chromium-based Xience DES up to 1 year for cardiovascular outcomes in fairly simple lesion types, with lower acute procedural success.

 The goal of the trial was to assess the safety and efficacy of Absorb bioresorbable vascular scaffold (BVS) compared with Xience drug-eluting stent (DES) using appropriate implantation techniques.